Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/PostPP/gl_grib_api.md

  * level is the GRIB level
  * tri means timeRangeIndicator

 The first three ones are well known to most users.
 The time range indicator is used in HARMONIE to distinguish between instantaneous and accumulated fields.
-Read more about the options [here] (../../HarmonieSystemDocumentation/Forecast/Outputlist/40h1#TimeunitsWMOcodetable4.md) Note that for level type 109 setting level=-1 means all.
+Read more about the options [here](../../HarmonieSystemDocumentation/Forecast/Outputlist/40h1.md#TimeunitsWMOcodetable4) Note that for level type 109 setting level=-1 means all.

 We can also pick variables using their FA/lfi name:
 ```bash